This website provides professional and very effective sleep inducing music.

 Why is sleep so important?

 Scientists don’t know exactly how sleep works, but they do know that it’s essential.
 Not sleeping well makes it more difficult to do well at work or school, and it increases your risk for both physical and mental disorders.
 Scientists have linked poor sleep quality with depression, lack of concentration, high blood pressure, kidney disease and several other chronic health issues.

-If you have trouble going to sleep then music may be the answer you’re looking for.
+If you have trouble going to sleep then relaxing or meditation music may be the answer you’re looking for.
 Look for music that’s sleep inducing, relaxing and easy on the ears.
 Your body and your mind will both thank you.